rfabbri/alg-fabbri-IPRJ-UERJ-hub/README.md

 # Superbuiild for algorithms and data structure projects

-all forks lie in forks
+all forks lie in forks/

 ## Running tests of all forks --------
 ```